Updated 19 January 2021

 - Data protection and information security

-The kind of work you can do from home includes activities you would usually carry out in an office on campus (this could include teaching preparation or marking for example).
+The kind of work you can do from home includes activities you would usually carry out in an office on campus (this could include teaching preparation or marking).
 You should not carry out any work activities you would usually carry out in a laboratory or workshop at home – including storing or analysing samples.
 Read more on the Wellbeing, Safety and Health website.

 If you have a disability, you should discuss your support needs with your line manager so that previous adjustments can be reviewed, any updates made, and so that new adjustments can be implemented as soon as possible.

-As a general rule the University will not reimburse the cost of IT equipment, office furniture and internet access.
+The University will not as a general rule, reimburse the cost of IT equipment, office furniture and internet access.

 If you do not have internet access at home and it is necessary for your role, please contact your line manager who will discuss options with you including other types of work you can do at home or the possibility of returning to work on campus.

 Normal receipt requirements, expense claim process and authorisation routes apply.